codejones-hub/plutus/doc/tutorials/contract-testing.rst

   shrinkAction :: ModelState state -> Action state -> [Action state]

-This function returns a list of 'simpler' actions that should be tried as replacements for the given Action_, when QuickCheck is simplifying a failed test.
+This function returns a list of 'simpler' actions that should be tried as replacements for the given 'Action'_, when QuickCheck is simplifying a failed test.
 In this case we define a shrinking function for wallets:

 .. code-block:: haskell